NandhiniAlwarsamy/SampleProjects/README.md

-Download the Assignments.Zip, unzip it and import in Eclipse as "Existing project to Workspace" configure the java version to Java 1.8 in the project
+Download the Assignments.Zip, unzip it and import in Eclipse as "Existing project to Workspace" configure the java version in build path to Java 1.8

 There are 3 programs in the project Assignment 1.ListMax